isaaclingresearch/school/README.md

+# School
-A desktop application to manage the workflows of secondary schools in Uganda.
+*A desktop application to manage the workflows of secondary schools in Uganda.*